hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/684_43_monday_august_5.md

 better than he who never attempts.
 Even to look on one who has given up has a purifying effect.
 Stand up for God; let the world go.
 Have no compromise.
 Give up the world, then alone you are loosened from the body.
-When it dies, you are *âzâd*, free.
+When it dies, you are *āzād*, free.
 Be free.
 Death alone can never free us.
 Freedom must be attained by our own efforts during life; then, when the body falls, there will be no rebirth for the free.